University of Gezira: History

-The University Of Gezira (U. of G.) was founded in 1975 as a public university, and the first Sudanese university outside of Khartoum by the former regional governor Abdelrahim Mahmoud, along with the help of president Gaafar Nimeiry in the city of Wad Madani.
+The University Of Gezira (U. of G.) was founded in 1975 as a public university, and the first Sudanese university outside of Khartoum with approval and support from former President Gaafar Nimeiry.
+The initiative was spearheaded by Mohamed Obeid El-Mubarak, who went on to serve as its first President, as well as Abdelrahim Mahmoud, the former regional governor, and Mohamed-Elhaj Mekki Medani, who went on to serve as Director of Services.
 The university is near one of the biggest agricultural projects in Africa – the Gezira Project, historically the backbone of the Sudanese economy.

 Initially, there were only a handful of schools, but today the university has expanded to fourteen schools and four institutes.
 At its prime in the late 20th century, the university was seen as one of the top institutions in the country, at times even rivaling the University of Khartoum.
 One of its most famous members of faculty being Former Minister of Finance and Economic Planning, Ibrahim El-Bedawi.

 During the Sudanese civil war (2023–present) the Rapid Support Forces attacked the town of Bara, North Kordofan and plundered the University of Gezira in Wad Madani.